EME Stage 1 Guidance Notes

 Using all of the headings (in the order presented) and guidance below, please use this section to clearly explain your proposed research.
 As this is the main part of your application which will be considered by the reviewing committee you should ensure that the information is accurate, succinct and clearly laid out.
 The overall amount of information that you can provide at this stage is limited to 3 - 5 pages (dependent on the type/complexity/scale of study proposed).

-The NIHR expects appropriate and relevant involvement of patients and the public and other key stakeholders in the research it supports.
-It is essential to set out your plans to involve patients and the public in the Stage 1 application.
-Your patient and public involvement plans will be assessed by the funding panel/board including patient and public members.
+The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
+It is essential to set out your plans to involve patients/service users, carers and the public in the Stage 1 application.
+Your patient and public involvement plans will be assessed by the funding panel/committee including patient/service users, carers and public members.

 In this section it is important that you identify all stakeholders who are relevant to your research proposal.
 For each stakeholder group you need to be clear about how they benefit from your proposed research and, where appropriate, how they have been involved in the development of the application, as well as the plans for their involvement in the proposed research.